MinekiNeko19/project01shell/README.md

 **Eek!
 Bugs!!**
 - [ ] crashes when doing "| |", or some other bad use of piping
 - [ ] crashes for things like " > > > > "
+- [ ] error messages can get kind of weird at times

 **WIP**